International relations (1919–1939): Intervention ends in Latin America

 Small-scale military interventions continued after 1921 as the Banana Wars tapered off.
 The Hoover administration began a goodwill policy and withdrew all military forces.
-President Roosevelt announced the "Good Neighbor Policy" by which the United States would no longer intervene to promote good government, but would accept whatever governments were locally chosen.
-His Secretary of State Cordell Hull endorsed article 8 of the 1933 Montevideo Convention on Rights and Duties of States; it provides that "no state has the right to intervene in the internal or external affairs of another".
+President Roosevelt announced the "Good Neighbor policy" by which the United States would no longer intervene to promote good government, but would accept whatever governments were locally chosen.
+His Secretary of State Cordell Hull endorsed Article 8 of the 1933 Montevideo Convention on Rights and Duties of States; it provides that "no state has the right to intervene in the internal or external affairs of another".

-The emerging threat of the Second World War forced the United States to agree to a compromise solution to Mexican controls over American business properties.
+The emerging threat of World War II has forced the US to agree to a compromise solution to Mexican controls over American business properties.
 The US negotiated an agreement with President Manuel Avila Camacho that amounted to a military alliance.

 Latin America

 Brazil's President Getúlio Vargas (left) meets with US President Franklin D. Roosevelt (right) in 1936, hoping a good relationship with the United States would deter an attack from Argentina.

-The main foreign policy initiative of the United States was the Good Neighbor Policy, which was a move toward a more non-interventionist US policy in Latin America.
-Since the 1890s Americans had seen this region as an American sphere of influence.
+The main foreign policy initiative of the United States was the Good Neighbor policy, which was a move toward a more non-interventionist US policy in Latin America.
+Since the 1890s, Americans had seen this region as an American sphere of influence.
 American forces were withdrawn from Haiti, and new treaties with Cuba and Panama ended their status as US protectorates.
 In December 1933, Roosevelt signed the Montevideo Convention on the Rights and Duties of States, renouncing the right to intervene unilaterally in the affairs of Latin American countries.
 The US repealed the Platt Amendment, freeing Cuba from legal and official interference by the United States.

 The Great Depression in Latin America had a devastating impact, as the demand for its raw materials drastically declined, undermining the critical export sector.
 Chile, Peru, and Bolivia were hardest hit.
 Intellectuals and government leaders in Latin America turned their backs on the older economic policies and turned toward import substitution industrialization.
 The goal was to create self-sufficient economies, which would have their own industrial sectors and large middle classes and which would be immune to the ups and downs of the global economy.
 Despite the potential threats to United States commercial interests, the newly inaugurated Roosevelt administration (1933–1945) understood that the United States could not wholly oppose import substitution.
-Roosevelt implemented a Good Neighbor policy and did not block the nationalization of some American companies in Latin America.
+Roosevelt implemented the Good Neighbor policy and did not block the nationalization of some American companies in Latin America.
 Mexican President Lázaro Cárdenas nationalized American oil companies, out of which he created Pemex.